iterative/dvc.org/content/docs/user-guide/project-structure/dvcyaml-files.md

 The list of `plots` contains one or more user-defined `dvc plots` (paths relative to the location of `dvc.yaml`).

-This example that makes output `auc.json` viable for visualization, configuring keys `fpr` and `tpr` as X and Y axis, respectively:
+This example makes output `auc.json` viable for visualization, configuring keys `fpr` and `tpr` as X and Y axis, respectively:

 ```yaml